ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 ```

 At this point you can use the urls.txt as input for [quickscrape](../quickscrape), but for the moment we'll continue exploring getpapers.

-The other file the simple query returns is called *apiname*_results.json ([JSON?](https://en.wikipedia.org/wiki/JSON)).
-This is a detailed, lengthy file containing metadata (e.g. doi, publication id, authors, ...) in an {attribute:value}-format, using cat produces many lines of not very readable output.
-But we can filter for words we are interested in with [grep](https://en.wikipedia.org/wiki/Grep).
-This returns only lines containing the word.
+The other file a simple query returns is called *apiname*_results.[json](https://en.wikipedia.org/wiki/JSON).
+This is a detailed, lengthy file containing metadata (e.g. doi, publication id, authors, ...) in an {attribute:value}-format.
+Using cat produces many lines of not very readable output.
+We can filter for words we are interested in with [grep](https://en.wikipedia.org/wiki/Grep).
+This returns only lines containing the search word.

 ```bash
 $ grep dinosaur test_eupmc/eupmc_results.json